gabriel-lau/Online-Running-Pace-Calculator/README.md

-# Running Pace Calculator 🏃‍♂️
+# Online Running Pace Calculator 🏃‍♂️
+Visit the live application: [Online Running Pace Calculator](https://gabriel-lau.github.io/Online-Running-Pace-Calculator/)

 A modern, responsive web application for calculating running race times based on your training pace.
 Built with vanilla JavaScript, HTML, and CSS, with automated deployment using GitHub Actions.